digital-asset/cn-quickstart/README.md

   > **Note**: `LocalNet` rounds may take up to 6 rounds (equivalent to one hour) to display in the scan UI.

-All the Super Validator UIs are accessible via a gateway at [http://localhost:4000](http://localhost:4000).

 The `*.localhost` domains will resolve to your local host IP `127.0.0.1`.

 ### Auth